Rule-dijak/hello-world/README.md

 # hello-world
-my first repository on GitHub
+this is my first repository on GitHub

+I have just started python bootcamp course